-1. Details
+- i.
+Details

-a) YMCA Lungdai - Aizawl district - Mizoram.
+- a) YMCA Lungdai Aizawl district Mizoram.

-b) A newly established YMCA (1991) yet to be affiliated to the National Council of YMCAs.
+- b) A newly established YMCA (1991) yet to be affiliated to the National Council of YMCAs.
 No prior experience with any projects.
 CSCD taken up to help service ideas focussed on Mother and Child.